nadegeguiglielmoni/GraphUnzip/README.md

   -lr LONGREADS, --longreads LONGREADS
                         Long reads mapped to the GFA with GraphAligner (GAF format)
-  --exhaustive          Removes all links not found in the GAF file -mm MINIMUM_MATCH, --minimum_match MINIMUM_MATCH
+  -e, --exhaustive      Removes all links not found in the GAF file -mm MINIMUM_MATCH, --minimum_match MINIMUM_MATCH
                         Filters out alignments with a minimum match identity < minimum-match [default: 0] -wm, --whole_match    Filters out alignments that do not extend over the whole length of the read
-  -dbg, --debug_mode    Debug mode
+  -v, --verbose
+  -d DEBUG, --debug DEBUG
+                        Activate the debug mode.
+Parameter: directory to put the logs and the intermediary GFAs.
+  --merge               If you want the output to have all possible contigs
+                        merged
 ```

 `GraphUnzip` produces an intermediary file, by default interactionMatrix.pickle.
 If it is the second time you run `GraphUnzip` on the same dataset, specify with -i the path to this file, it will make the program run much faster.